The Sticky Duo: Free Checking & Bill Pay

 It seems to defy all logic.

 Sure, Free Checking doesn’t generate much revenue.
 It’s mostly subsidized by a variety of penalty fees, which account holders don’t really like.
+You could eliminate them, or at least reduce dramatically.
+Your credit union wouldn’t be alone.
 And, to be honest, even with that financial support, it’s still likely a loss leader.

 But it’s a thing you have to have.